MariemMagdi/Ejada.SurveyManager/README.md

 ## Project Overview

 The Survey Management System is an enterprise-grade application designed to streamline the entire survey lifecycle from creation to analysis.
-It serves multiple user roles within an organization:
+It serves three main user roles within an organization:

-- **Administrators**: Full control over surveys, questions, indicators, and assignments
+- **Admin**: Full control over configuration, surveys, questions, indicators, assignments, and users
-- **Managers**: Ability to assign surveys to employees and view aggregated responses
+- **Auditor**: Read-only / analytical access to indicators, responses, and generated reports
-- **Employees**: Access to assigned surveys, ability to answer questions, and view their own responses
+- **Employee**: Access to assigned surveys, ability to answer questions, and view their own responses

 ### High-Level Features